linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 02 - World Trade An Overview.md

 # WORLD TRADE: AN OVERVIEW

-In 2019, the world as a whole produced goods and services worth about  $88 trillion at current prices.
-Of this total, about 30 percent was sold across national borders: World trade in goods and services was almost$ 25 trillion.
+In 2019, the world as a whole produced goods and services worth about  \$88 trillion at current prices.
+Of this total, about 30 percent was sold across national borders: World trade in goods and services was almost\$ 25 trillion.
 That's a whole lot of exporting and importing.

 In later chapters, we'll analyze why countries sell much of what they produce to other countries and why they purchase much of what they consume from other countries.
 We'll also examine the benefits and costs of international trade and the motivations for and effects of government policies that restrict or encourage trade.